Platinum jubilee

 A platinum jubilee is a celebration held to mark an anniversary.
 Among monarchies, it usually refers to a 70th anniversary.

 The most recent monarch to celebrate a platinum jubilee is Queen Elizabeth II of the United Kingdom and the other Commonwealth realms in June 2022.
-The celebrations were delayed from the actual February anniversary and the ceremony occurred on a four-day Bank Holiday on June 2, 2022, as was announced earlier.
-Elizabeth II died on September 8, 2022, shortly after the official celebrations in the Commonwealth took place.
+The celebrations were delayed from the actual February anniversary and the ceremony occurred on a four-day Bank Holiday on 2 June 2022, as was announced earlier.
+Elizabeth II died on 8 September 2022, three months after the official celebrations in the Commonwealth took place.

 A 75th anniversary can be referred to as a diamond jubilee occasionally, but that term is commonly used to refer to a 60th anniversary.
 An anniversary of 100 years is simply called a centenary.